Honey Lemon

 Honey Lemon (Aiko Miyazaki) is a superhero appearing in American comic books published by Marvel Comics.
 The character is commonly associated with the Japanese team known as Big Hero 6.
 Created by Steven T. Seagle and Duncan Rouleau, she first appeared in Sunfire & Big Hero 6 #1 (September 1998).

 A re-imagined version of Honey Lemon appears as a young American woman in the 2014 Disney animated film Big Hero 6 and television series, voiced by Genesis Rodriguez and in the video game Kingdom Hearts III.
 She is a quirky chemistry whiz who has a kind heart and tries to find the good in everything.
 She has a purse that can mix different chemical elements, allowing her to create balls that she uses as explosives or traps.

 Publication history

-Created by Steven T. Seagle and Duncan Rouleau in their spare time while working on another project, Honey Lemon was first intended to appear with the rest of Big Hero 6 in Alpha Flight #17 (December 1998).
+Created by Steven T. Seagle and Duncan Rouleau in their spare time while working on another project, Honey Lemon was intended to appear with the rest of Big Hero 6 in Alpha Flight #17 (December 1998).
 However, the team first appeared in their own self-titled three-issue miniseries by writer Scott Lobdell and artist Gus Vasquez, which due to scheduling issues, was published before Alpha Flight #17.
 The character appeared with the team in a subsequent five-issue miniseries which was launched by Marvel Comics in September 2008.